 If you live in Torbay you can have an appointment at Cockington Court in Torquay or Paignton library.

-Appointments are available Tuesday to Friday at Cockington Court and on a Monday and Wednesday at Paignton Library.
+Appointments are available Monday to Friday at Cockington Court and on a Monday at Paignton Library.

 Giving notice costs £35 each.